Pollinator Day at the Farm Credit Farmers Market June 17th and 18th

 Honey bees are one of the most studied insects and it can be quite fascinating to learn how these small insects work together in a colony to function and survive.
 There are many interesting facts about honey bees including that they have a special bee dance that provides others with directions from the hive to sources of pollen and nectar.

-The week of June 21-27 is National Pollinator Week.
-To celebrate pollinators, the Farm Credit Farmers Market will be celebrating at Pollinator Day at the Farmers Market on Saturday, June 19, 2021.
-Beekeepers of the Neuse bee club will be on hand to share information and answer questions about honey bees and beekeeping.
-They will also have local honey for sale.
+The week of June 20-26 is National Pollinator Week.
+To celebrate pollinators, the Farm Credit Farmers Market will be celebrating Pollinators at the Farmers Market on Friday June 17t and Saturday, June 18, 2022.
+Local Beekeepers will be on hand to share information and answer questions with live resentaions about honey bees and beekeeping.
+There will be a scavenger hunt for kids with free honey straws for correct answers plus sidewalk chalk to show your best pollinator art.
+The market will also have local honey for sale.

-Celebrate pollinators and beekeeping by going to the Farm Credit Farmers Market on Saturday, June 19 from 9 a.m. to 2 p.m.
+Celebrate pollinators and beekeeping by going to the Farm Credit Farmers Market on Friday June 17 from 10 a.m. till 5 p.m. and Saturday June 18 from 9 a.m. to 2 p.m.
 Local honey and other honey products are for sell during other days at the market as well.
 The market is open on Thursdays and Fridays from 10 a.m. to 5:30 p.m. and Saturdays from 9 a.m. to 2 p.m.
 The market is located behind The Maxwell Center at 3114 Wayne Memorial Drive, Goldsboro.

 Jessica Strickland is an agriculture extension agent, specializing in horticulture for North Carolina Cooperative Extension in Wayne County.